badgeteam/website.old/content/blog/bodgetheme/20200404_built_in_shortcodes/index.md

 draft       : false
-title       : "Blogpage formatting - built in shortcodes" author      : "Elborro" description : "Testing Hugo built in shortcodes (and check for requirement to replace any)."
+title       : "Blogpage formatting - built in shortcodes" author      : "Elborro"

 # Description overrides the automated summary of marked-up content
 #  at the bottom of this file.
-description : ""
+description : "Testing Hugo built in shortcodes (and check for requirement to replace any)."

 # Identifying mnemonics, INTERNAL use only.
 Fill AT LEAST one identifying
 # mnemonic, to refer to the project this blog is related to.